No one likes EPS Cooler Boxes, especially your customers!

 Call us for a custom-sized sample!

 Recycling is the solution to the green challenges facing shippers today.
-We use recycled PET to make Renewliner because recycled PET required around 70 precent less energy than virgin plastic—not to the mention the savings from offsetting the need for virgin oil.
+We use recycled PET to make Renewliner because recycled PET required around 70 precent less energy than virgin plastic—not to mention the savings from offsetting the need for virgin materials.